ok-steve/ok-steve.github.io/src/work.md

 #### DevOps

 - Reorganize version control repositories to a per-site structure to facilitate deployment.
-- Improve speeed and consistency of deployments through using Composer and a custom deployment script.
+- Improve speed and consistency of deployments through using Composer and a custom deployment script.
 - Configure Linux server as needed.

 #### Communication